 James Strittholt, Ph.D.

-Jim Strittholt is President and Executive Director of the Conservation Biology Institute
+Jim Strittholt is President and Chief Science Officer of the Conservation Biology Institute

 He has experience working with large mammals, field research on forests and vertebrates, and taught numerous science courses in high school for six years and several college courses in zoology and biology.
 Over the last 22 years, he has been principle investigator on numerous projects including nature reserve designs, conservation gap analyses, forest and watershed assessments, ecological modeling, and remote sensing applications in conservation.
 He has also authored numerous reports, peer-reviewed articles, and white papers.
 Finally, he has taught numerous workshops on conservation planning.
 Areas of expertise include conservation planning, landscape ecology, geographic information systems, and remote sensing.